-HS2 Crewe to Manchester, West Midlands to Leeds: Route Refinement Consultation 2016
+HS2 Phase 2b: Crewe to Manchester, West Midlands to Leeds route refinement consultation 2016

 - Part of:

-- HS2 Phase Two: from the West Midlands to Leeds and Manchester and HS2: high speed rail
+- HS2 Phase 2b: Crewe to Manchester, and the West Midlands to Leeds and HS2: high speed rail

 - 15 November 2016